Follow the step by step process or choose what situation that best describes you:

 Receiving Your Score

 Your LSAT score should arrive by mail three weeks after you take the exam.
-The lowest possible score attainable is a 120, and the highest, a 180.
+The lowest possible score attainable is 120, and the highest, a 180.
 The Internet Legal Research Group says that an average LSAT score of students accepted by the law school at the University of Georgia in 2017 was 156; Emory University, it was also 156.

 Application process